nickn17/evDash/README.md

 - added menu
 - Pairing with VGATE iCar Pro BLE4 adapter via menu!
 - Installation with flash tool.
 You don't have to install Arduino and compile sources :)
 - New screen 5.
-Conspumption...
+Conpumption...
 Can be used to measure available battery capacity!
 - Load/Save settings
 - Flip screen vertical option
 - Several different improvements